Learn to use data to drive your communications strategy

 Use the following scale: 0 – not so much; 1 – a little; 2 – somewhat; 3 – completely.

 If your answer falls below three, contact the PR pros at Axia Public Relations to fine tune your strategy.
 Axia’s PR PRroof measurement service incorporates measurement into your planning process, delivering smarter, more focused and more effective strategies that align with your business goals.
-Axia also offers a free e-book that can help maximize your PR investment.
+Axia also offers a e-book that can help maximize your PR investment.
 Download it today to get started using PR to increase your profits.

 Paul R. Witkowski, MPA, is a communications professional acclaimed for delivering innovative and cost-effective results.
 With more than 20 years in the non-profit sector, he is well-versed at developing effective relationships with partners and communities.
 Connect with him on LinkedIn or Twitter.